Ramdoys/creator-docs/content/en-us/tutorials/use-case-tutorials/scripting/basic-scripting/intro-to-scripting.md

 </Alert>

-Three seconds is a sensible starting point for the length of time between each platform state.
+3 seconds is a sensible starting point for the length of time between each platform state.

 1. In the while loop, call the `task.wait()` function with **3** in the parentheses.
 2. Call the `disappear` function.